- 4 files (PDF report, 3 Excel files)

 The Department of Communications, Climate Action, and Environment (DCCAE) is responsible for the country's overall energy policy, including energy security, and competitiveness, governance of public energy companies and sustainable energy policy.

-Natural gas production has decreased by 43% since 2018 due to the closure of the Kinsale Area gas fields, reaching 2 bcm in 2020.
-The commissioning of the Corrib field in 2016 allowed the country to reach a production peak of 3.2 bcm in 2016 and 2017.
+Natural gas production has decreased by 59% since 2018 due to the closure of the Kinsale Area gas fields, reaching 1.4 bcm in 2022.
+The commissioning of the Corrib field in 2016 allowed the country to reach a production peak of 3.4 bcm in 2018.

 Graph: GASOLINE & DIESEL PRICES (€/l)